alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

 The Robot Cleaner will continuously clean until the battery runs out.
+The repeat mode is an additional feature that repeats the cleaning in progress until the battery runs out, so it can be applied to all operational cycles.
+If the device can’t enable/disable the repeat mode due to its internal state, then an appropriate error shall be returned.

   * **0** --- **Off** : repeat mode off
   * **1** --- **On** : repeat mode on
   * **0xFF** --- **Not Supported** : repeat mode not supported

-### Methods

-#### SetOperationalCycleId (operationalCycleId)

-Set an operational cycle id.
-A robot cleaner starts its operational cycle immediately after setting or changing its target operational cycle id.
-If the device receives an invalid operational cycle id or can’t accept a valid operational cycle due to its internal state, then an appropriate error shall be returned.

-Input arguments:

-  * **operationalCycleId** --- uint16 --- an operational cycle id to set

-Errors raised by this method:
+Errors raised when setting this property:

   * org.alljoyn.Error.FeatureNotAvailable --- Returend if there is no selectable
-  operational mode id.
+  operational mode.
-  * org.alljoyn.Error.InvalidValue --- Returned if value is not valid.
   * org.alljoyn.Error.SmartSpace.NotAcceptableDueToInternalState --- Returned if
   value is not acceptable due to internal state.
   * org.alljoyn.Error.SmartSpace.RemoteControlDisabled --- Returned if remote
   control is disabled.

+### Methods

 #### GetOperationalCyclesDescription (languageTag) -> (cyclesDescription)

-Get added information about the cycles which are supported by the appliance.
+Get addtional information about the cycles which are supported by the appliance.
 It is used to communicate to controller the names and descriptions of the vendor-defined cycles supported by the appliance, so they can be available by the remote controller.
-In principle standard cycles have standards names and descriptions which are defined at specification level, anyway the method can be give information
+In principle standard cycles have standards names and descriptions which are defined at specification level.

 Input arguments: